kasikS/ai-puzzles/README.md

 project 7 - neural network to classify road signs based on an image of those signs.
 Used following dataset: [German Traffic Sign Recognition Benchmark (GTSRB)](https://benchmark.ini.rub.de/gtsrb_news.html), which contains thousands of images of 43 different kinds of road signs.

-project 8 - AI that parse sentences and extract noun phrases using `nltk`.
+project 8 - AI that parses sentences and extract noun phrases using `nltk`.